 OPEB Liabilities, OPEB Expense, and Deferred Outflows of Resources and Deferred Inflows of Resources Related to OPEBs.
-At August 31, 2018, the District reported a liability of \$2,478,104 for its proportionate share of the TRS's Net OPEB Liability.
+At August 31, 2019, the District reported a liability of \$2,156,522 for its proportionate share of the TRS's Net OPEB Liability.
 This liability reflects a reduction for State OPEB support provided to the District.
 The amount recognized by the District as its proportionate share of the net OPEB liability, the related State support, and the total portion of the net OPEB liability that was associated with the District were as follows:

-District's proportionate share of the collective net OPEB liability State's proportionate share that is associated with the District \$ 2,479,104 2,932,525 Total \$ 5,411,629
+District's proportionate share of the collective net OPEB liability State's proportionate share that is associated with the District \$ 2,156,522 3,087,768 Total \$ 5,244,290

-The Net OPEB Liability was measured as of August 31, 2017 and the Total OPEB Liability used to calculate the Net OPEB Liability was determined by an actuarial valuation as of that date.
-The District's proportion of the Net OPEB Liability was based on the District's contributions to the OPEB plan relative to the contributions of all employers to the plan for the period September 1, 2016 thru August 31, 2017.
+The Net OPEB Liability was measured as of August 31, 2017 and rolled forward to August 31, 2018 and the Total OPEB Liability used to calculate the Net OPEB Liability was determined by an actuarial valuation as of that date.
+The District's proportion of the Net OPEB Liability was based on the District's contributions to the OPEB plan relative to the contributions of all employers to the plan for the period September 1, 2017 thru August 31, 2018.

-At August 31, 2017 the employer's proportion of the collective Net OPEB Liability was 0.0057009% which was the same proportion measured as of August 31, 2016.
+At August 31, 2018 the employer's proportion of the collective Net OPEB Liability was 0.0043190% which was a decrease of 0.0013819% from its proportion measured as of August 31, 2017.